Chicago federal court clerk goes online-only; courtesy copies suspended

 Effective at 4:30 p.m.
-Friday, the U.S. District Court clerk’s office in Chicago will be closed to the public as part of increasingly strict measures to limit public spread of the COVID-19 virus.
+Friday, the U.S. District Court clerk’s office in Chicago closed to the public as part of increasingly strict measures to limit public spread of the COVID-19 virus.

 New filings can still be submitted electronically or placed in a dropbox in the lobby of the Dirksen Federal Courthouse.
 Chief Judge Rebecca Pallmeyer’s general order prohibits in-person delivery to judges’ chambers and the clerk’s office.